 Joël Dollié is a multi genre mixing and mastering engineer who specializes in cinematic, orchestral and classical music.
 He works with Trailer/Production music publishers as well as orchestras.
 He has mixed material for Riot Games, Gryffin, Ubisoft, and many more.

 I have worked with many cinematic/trailer and production music artists, as well as pop, rap, rock, metal, country and world music artists.

-I also have experience mixing real orchestras, and soundtracks for movies and even video games.
+I also have experience mixing live orchestras, soundtracks for movies and even video games.

 Orchestral music mixing definitely is my speciality.